-There is almost no reasons why this test would fail if the previous Display Test passed.
+There are almost no reasons why this test would fail if the previous Display Test passed.

 The next two screens are to test that head tracking is working.
 The first of the two screens is the instructions to perform the head tracking test.
 Select yes to advance to the test.
 While wearing your glasses, move your head to point at each of the five red circles on the screen.
 You will see purple cross-hairs where your glasses are pointing.
 Once the cross-hairs have gone through a red circle it will turn green.
 Once all 5 circles are green you will advance to the next test.